 Author and legendary conservationist Lawrence Anthony died March 2.
-His family tells of a solemn procession of Elephants that defies human explanation.
+His family spoke of a solemn procession of Elephants that defies human explanation.

 For 12 hours, two herds of wild South African elephants slowly made their way through the Zululand bush until they reached the house of late author Lawrence Anthony, the conservationist who saved their lives.The formerly violent, rogue elephants, destined to be shot a few years ago as pests, were rescued and rehabilitated by Anthony, who had grown up in the bush and was known as the “Elephant Whisperer.”